ruudy-es/Metronic-Crud-Generator-Bundle/README.md

 # METRONIC CRUD GENERATOR BUNDLE

+This bundle extends the symfony2 crud generator and

 I apologize for the inconvenience that my english can produce.

 Thanks to Sonata Project, their code inspire me on how to do some things.